Adytum Siii 1974

 Brown Figure, Newbattle 1957

 Lithograph on handmade Barcham Green paper, 565 x 699mm(sheet), 425 x 565mm (image).
 Signed, dated and numbered in pencil from the edition of 30.
 Printed at Harley Bros, Edinburgh (with their ‘Two Hearts’ blindstamp lower right) and published by St George’s Gallery, London 1957.
-Very good condition, unframed.
+Very good condition, framed to conservation standards in a hand-painted matt grey-brown beveled sustainable wood frame.
 Important early lithograph by Terry, the first he made using a commercial firm of printers.
 Newbattle is a village he visited in 1957, seven miles outside Edinburgh.
 Exhibited: Contemporary British Printmakers, St George’s Gallery 1958; International Biennial of Contemporary Colour Lithography, Cincinnati Art Museum, 1958.
 Collections: British Museum; National Galleries of Scotland; Southwark Council Arts Collection.
 Ref.
 Kemp 25

 Untitled (Two Graces) 1951